Bobby improves prostate function, lowers PSA score on carnivore diet

 I’m a male, age 83, and this is Aug.
 4, 2019.
 I began the carnivore diet in late 2018.

-I’ve lost approximately 5 or 6 inches on my waist and, at 5’11,” reduced my weight by 40 or 50 pounds (from 230 to 180) since doing the paleo diet (started 30 months ago), followed by the low-carb-high-fat diet (started 18 months ago) followed by the carnivore diet (started 8 months ago).
+I’ve lost approximately 5 or 6 inches on my waist and, at 5’11,” reduced my weight by 40 or 50 pounds (from 230 to 180) since doing the paleo diet (started 30 months ago), followed by the low-carb-high-fat diet (started 18 months ago) followed by the carnivore diet (started eight months ago).

 My biggest problem for the past decades has been prostate enlargement.
-The most troubling symptoms have been pain on urination (including occasional bouts of prostatitis) and restricted urination flow.
-On starting the carnivore diet, I noticed immediate and significant relief from these prostate symptoms.
-No pain, no burning, free flowing urine.
+The most troubling symptoms have been pain in urination (including occasional bouts of prostatitis) and restricted urination flow.

-In full disclosure, I took Dutasteride (Avodart) for 60 days ending this April.
 I stopped because it did not help.
 Avodart’s literature warns that stopping Avodart will curtail any benefit and perhaps even make symptoms worse.
-I noticed no change on starting or stopping.
+I noticed no change in starting or stopping.

 My only other prescription is Synthroid for a hypo-thyroid condition that I’ve had under control for more than 50 years.

 Since being on the carnivore diet, I’ve lost my taste for chicken.
 Late this Spring, I removed eggs because I noticed a slight increase in prostate symptoms with egg consumption.
-That leaves my diet with high fat dairy, lots of beef (mostly, but not all, grass fed) and some pork products.
+That leaves my diet with high-fat dairy, lots of beef (mostly, but not all, grass-fed), and some pork products.

 Share This Post